 How else can you reach your targets, other than through email marketing?

 14- Guest blogging is the way to go

-You are guest blogging when you create purpose-written blog posts for other names in your industry.
+You are guest blogging when you create purpose-written, publishing-worthy, value-loaded blog posts for other names in your industry.

 Well, collaborations have a history of reaping immeasurable benefits.

 When you are writing for another website in your industry with a good name and following, you’re introducing yourself to a newer, fresher audience.
-Hitting the spot right in that blog post, be sure to have that audience coming back to your site.
+Hitting the spot right in that blog post, be sure to have that audience return to your site.